Iain Stables: Legal issues

 In September 2000, Stables was sued for Defamation of Character by TV presenter April Ieremia for stating that he was married to her, on his profile page, on The Edge website.
 His comments included not only saying that he was married to April but also that he 'Did it with her on the TV2 bus'.
 Other comments on Stables profile page stated that Stables liked working for The Edge most because he could steal CDs to support his drug problem, and stated that when he grows up he would like to be the 'TV2 Bus Driver'.

 In September 2000, Stables was convicted and fined $1100 after impersonating a detective from Interpol.
 He called the Los Angeles police and claimed his co-workers Jason Reeves, Jay-Jay Feeney and Clarke Gayford were trying to enter the United States with kiwi eggs hidden in their "rear cavities".
 The trio were subsequently held for two hours at LA Airport, questioned and searched.
 Stables appeared in court wearing a Superman outfit, saying: "You can't put a Superhero in prison".

+In 2002, Stables was investigated by police after impersonating a traffic safety manager as part of a phone call prank.

-Following the 2010 termination at Radio Hauraki after the Jetstar incident, it was revealed that Stables had a clause in his contract stating it would be terminated if Stables became involved in any court action.
-The Jetstar employee was found not guilty of assaulting Stables, who was judged to be aggressive and abusive, and allegedly used a racist slur.
+Following the 2010 termination at Radio Hauraki after the Jetstar incident, it was revealed that Stables had a clause in his contract stating it would be terminated if Stables became involved in any court action.The Jetstar employee was found not guilty of assaulting Stables, who was judged to be aggressive and abusive, and allegedly used a racist slur.
 During this court case, Stables had sought name suppression because of the effect it might have on his mental health, notably his Bipolar disorder, but this was application was rejected by the court.
-An industry source said Stables and The Radio Network (who owns Radio Hauraki) had come to an arrangement and no legal action ensued.
+The Radio Network (who owns Radio Hauraki) had come to an arrangement and no legal action ensued.

 In 2012, Stables was acquitted in the Wellington District Court of assaulting his ex-partner's parents, was found guilty of assaulting his ex-partner's brother, and not tried on a charge of threatening to kill.

-In 2022 Stables was fined after falling asleep at the wheel, and crashing into a mailbox.
+In 2022, Stables was fined after falling asleep at the wheel, and crashing into a mailbox.

+In 2025, Stables was accused of strangling and assaulting his ex-partner, and will stand trial in November.
+He also admitted to assaulting a security guard in an unrelated incident, and is expected to sentenced in August.